mskcc/tempo/README.md

 * Do the following for AWS Batch:

 ```
-nextflow run alignment.nf --sample test_inputs/aws/test_samples.tsv -profile awsbatch
+nextflow run make_bam_and_qc.nf --sample test_inputs/aws/test_make_bam_and_qc.tsv -profile awsbatch
 ```

 #### Local, Docker, and Singularity

-**NOTE:** To being able to run locally you need to provide reference files from `conf/references.config` and create `samples.tsv` as described in `Bioinformatic Components for the Alignment Script` section below.
+**NOTE:** To being able to run locally you need to provide reference files from `conf/references.config` and create `samples.tsv` as described in `Bioinformatic Components for the Make Bam and QC Script` section below.

 The default parameters are for local use WITHOUT containers

 * For Docker use, do the following:

 ```
-nextflow run alignment.nf --sample samples.tsv -profile docker
+nextflow run make_bam_and_qc.nf --sample samples.tsv -profile docker
 ```

 * For Singularity use, do the following:

 ```
-nextflow run alignment.nf --sample samples.tsv -profile singularity
+nextflow run make_bam_and_qc.nf --sample samples.tsv -profile singularity
 ```

 ## Components

-### Bioinformatic Components for the Alignment Script
+### Bioinformatic Components for the Make Bam and QC Script

-For the script `alignment.nf`, the pipeline does alignment with `bwa mem`, converts the SAM to a sorted BAM with `samtools`, and does uses `GATK4` to mark duplicates and do base recalibration.
+For the script `make_bam_and_qc.nf`, the pipeline does alignment with `bwa mem`, converts the SAM to a sorted BAM with `samtools`, and does uses `GATK4` to mark duplicates and do base recalibration.

 Input File columns:
 `"patientId gender  status  sample  lane  fastq1  fastq2"`